What to Look For When Buying A Baseball Glove

 The trapeze web is perfect for players that only play in the outfield.
 It is the type of web that is made for the outfield because it creates a deep pocket to keep a ball trapped in the glove for when a player dives for a ball or runs into the fence.

-The I-Web is a popular web style for middle infielders.
+I-Web gloves are a popular web style for middle infielders.
 The firmness of the I allows for an easy transfer to the throwing hand since the ball doesn’t fall deep into the glove.
 The openings also allow dirt and debris to flow through the glove instead of getting trapped in the pocket of the glove.

 Third basemen and outfielders often choose an H-Web style glove.
 The extra reinforcement is good for hard line drives and the holes allow you to see through the glove when fielding fly balls and pop-ups.